Inflation is generally controlled by the Central Bank and/or the government. The main policy tools to control inflation include:

-With growth of 3.8%, demand in the economy could be growing faster than capacity can grow to meet it.
-This leads to inflationary pressures.
+In a period of rapid economic growth, demand in the economy could be growing faster than its capacity can grow to meet it.
+This leads to inflationary pressures as firms respond to shortages by putting up price.
 We can term this demand pull inflation.
-Therefore, reducing the growth of Aggregate demand, should reduce inflationary pressures.
+Therefore, reducing the growth of aggregate demand (AD) should reduce inflationary pressures.

 A higher interest rate should also lead to higher exchange rate, which helps to reduce inflationary pressure by